Hermes + Agent Ops / Applied

 01

 Start with this video's job: Connect agent execution to visual generation workflows, then constrain outputs with review and iteration.
-Treat "Gateway" as the outcome you are trying to make visible, not a topic label.
+Treat "Project state" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:01, where the video says: “News research just announced that comfy UI can be used by the Hermes agent.
 Yes, they state comfy UI is the most flexible, composable, and powerful open-source media generation tool with a massive ecosystem of workflows and custom...”

 02